OnionIoT/documentation/docs/hardware-interfaces/pwm.md

 ---
-title: PWM
+title: Hardware PWM
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Hardware PWM
+import { GiscusDocComment } from '/src/components/GiscusComment';

 ## Introduction

 The Omega's SoC has several PWM modules.
 The Omega2 exposes 2 hardware PWM channels on its pin headers while the Omega2S exposes 4.

 ## Context

 Pulse-width modulation (PWM) is a technique of producing varying analog signals from a digital source.

 - Duty cycle = percentage of time the signal is high (0-100).
 - Frequency = signal frequency.

 ## Hardware

 In this section we are referring to hardware-based PWM modules.

 **Omega2/2+:** 2 channels, **Omega2S/2S+:** 4 channels